 4.2 Contact forms and email links

-Should you choose to contact us using the contact form on our Contact us page or an email link, none of the data that you supply will be stored by this website or passed to / be processed by any of the third party data processors defined in section 7.0.
-Instead the data will be collated into an email and sent to us over the Simple Mail Transfer Protocol (SMTP).
+Should you choose to contact us using the contact form on our Contact us page, our Project Planner none of the data that you supply will be stored by this website.
+Your personal data will not be passed to / be processed by any of the third party data processors defined in section 7.0.
+The data submitted on our contact forms will be collated into an email and sent to us over the Simple Mail Transfer Protocol (SMTP).
 Our SMTP servers are protected by TLS (sometimes known as SSL) meaning that the email content is encrypted using SHA-2, 256-bit cryptography before being sent across the internet.
 The email content is then decrypted by our local computers and devices.

 4.3 Email newsletter

 If you choose to join our email newsletter, the email address that you submit to us will be forwarded to MailChimp who provide us with email marketing services.
 We consider MailChimp to be a third party data processor (see section 7.0).
 The email address that you submit will not be stored within this website’s own database or in any of our internal computer systems.

 Your email address will remain within MailChimp’s database for as long as we continue to use MailChimp’s services for email marketing or until you specifically request removal from the list or until your interactions via Mailchimp are deemed inactive.
 You can remove your details from the newsletter list by unsubscribing using the unsubscribe links contained in any email newsletters that we send you or by requesting removal via email by contacting firstname.lastname@example.org.
 When requesting removal via email, please send your email to us using the email account that is subscribed to the mailing list.
 If you are under 16 years of age you MUST obtain parental consent before joining our email newsletter.
 While your email address remains within the MailChimp database, you will receive periodic (approximately once per month) newsletter-style emails from us, as well as important service messages relating to products and services that you have already obtained from us, for example, your website.